PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the easiest and recommended way of tracking code installation.

 #.
-Sign in to your Piwik PRO with your admin or Super User account.
+Sign in to your PPMS with your admin or Super User account.
 #.
 Click on menu button on the top left.
 #.
 Click on the Websites position.
 #.
 Choose the website for which you want to implement a tracking code.